alirexn/pakgrab/README.md

 3. Add the packages you want to download (one package per line).
 4. Run the program.

-The tool will:
+The tool will :
 - Read repository sources from `distfeeds.conf`
 - Resolve dependencies
 - Download all required packages automatically

-Just like how OpenWrt does on the router 🥳
+Just like OPKG in the OpenWRT! 🥳

 ## 📦 Package Groups (Folder Organization)